Giorgi Dvali: Honours and awards

 Dvali received New York City's Mayor's Award for Excellence in Science and Technology in 2000.

 Dvali is a recipient of the David and Lucile Packard Foundation's Packard Fellowship, the Alfred P. Sloan Foundation fellowship, and the Humboldt Professorship (2008).

 In popular culture

 Gia Dvali is a well-known and highly respected figure in the Georgian scientific community.
 In recent years, he has been a frequent speaker at universities throughout Georgia, where he has shared his expertise and insights with students and faculty.
-Although the general public may not have a detailed understanding of Dvali's work, he is widely recognized for his contributions to the field of theoretical physics and has received significant attention and admiration from the media and the public.
+He is widely recognized for his contributions to the field of theoretical physics and has received significant attention and admiration from the media and the public.

 Personal life

 Dvali is married and is a parent to two children, one son, and one daughter.

 Political views

-Dvali has publicly expressed his opposition to the Georgian government's actions during the Ukraine-Russia war.
+Dvali has publicly expressed his opposition to the Georgian government's actions during the Russian invasion of Ukraine.
 He has called on the public to take peaceful actions such as protests, to express their desire for Georgia's future to be aligned with Europe, and for the country to be considered as a candidate for EU membership.
 He has stated that Georgia's historical identity is rooted in Europe and that the country has always upheld Christian values, not only through physical means but also through the principles upheld by its thinkers.